 How many do-overs has God given you?

-That is what comes to mind when I read this passage.
+That is what comes to mind when I read this passage in Jeremiah 47.
 God is warning the Philistines just like God warned the Israelites over and over again.

 Turn back to Me while there is still time.